DISH Pricing for 2023

 "Locals" are the fee you pay for access to local channels.
 In a move we wish other providers would adopt, DISH recently split-off the local channels fee so folks who already have locals or don't need them can save a good percentage off their bill.
 A DVR fee is required and varies depending on whether you get the Hopper 3 ($10/mo) or Duo ($5/mo).

-We've touched on it but how exactly does DISH's 3-year price lock guarantee work?
+We've touched on it but how exactly does DISH's 2-year price lock guarantee work?
 Well, thankfully, they make it pretty straight-forward.
 First-off, don't confuse the price lock with their contract length.
 When you sign-up with DISH, you're committing to a 2-year contract.
-The price guarantee ensures you pay the exact same price for up to 3 years.
-In year 4 and beyond, you'll pay the prevailing price at that time (which could more more or less).
+The price guarantee ensures you pay the exact same price for up to 2 years.
+In year 3 and beyond, you'll pay the prevailing price at that time (which could be more or less).
 Overall, we highly recommend price-lock arrangements, especially for multi-year contracts.
-You'll almost never find one as long as 3 years, so kudos to DISH.
+You'll almost never find one as long as 2 years, so kudos to DISH.

 Wrapping up